Importance of spices

 Frankincense and myrrh were already used by the Egyptians in their religious ceremonies and their importance was such that these people had an important commerce with the East to source these and other basic spices in their food like saffron or mustard.
 Hieroglyphics in the Pyramid of Giza show the slaves as they eat garlic and onions to maintain health and to build the pyramid.

-Given its importance, many ancient cultures have sought the secret of their culture surrounding it with fantastic and mysterious properties to prevent control of them by other peoples.
+Given its importance, many ancient cultures have kept the secret of their culture, enpowering them with fantastic and mysterious properties to prevent their cultivation to be known by other peoples.
 Of cinnamon, for example, it was said that it grew up in lakes and was guarded by winged dragons.

 Gradually, as their use spread, different people were accessing to spices.